Hanif7586/zavisoft/README.md

 Why this is safe

-We did NOT manually attach any horizontal GestureDetector
+No manual GestureDetector attached for horizontal gestures

-We did NOT override scroll physics
+No overridden scroll physics

 Horizontal gestures are isolated inside TabBarView

-Vertical scroll is NOT affected by horizontal swipe
+Vertical scroll is not affected by horizontal swipe

-This ensures:
+Benefits:

 Predictable gesture behavior